GoogleCloudPlatform/policy-library/docs/user_guide.md

 terraform output forseti-server-git-public-key-openssh
 ```

+You can view any logs related to this process from Stackdriver Logging by
+searching for `git-sync`.

 ### Copy over policy library repository (DEPRECATED)

 **NOTE:** This feature has been deprecated and will be removed in a future